lhatsk/AlphaLink/README.md

-Code for Paper Modelling protein structures in situ with in-cell photo-crosslinking mass spectrometry and deep learning
+Code for Paper "Protein structure prediction with in-cell photo-crosslinking mass spectrometry and deep learning"

 # AlphaLink